 The design stage, designing the emodule Website, takes around three months, including collecting materials. videos. images, animations, and simulations from various relevant sources, creating storyboards, and designing the Website's appearance.
 The e-module structure is designed using the SETS (Science, Environment, Technology, and Society) approach at the design stage.
-This design aims to integrate industrial chemistry concepts with social environmental contexts.
+This design aims to integrate industrial chemistry concepts with social and environmental contexts.
 Each unit has interactive elements such as videos, quizzes, and online discussions to increase student engagement.
 User interface design was also considered to ensure intuitive navigation and accessibility for all users.

 The learning objectives are designed based on the competencies set by IMO 7.04.
 The design of Industrial Chemistry content and materials is prepared using the SETS approach, which links chemical concepts with environmental, technological, and societal issues.
 This approach aims to improve understanding of concepts and critical thinking skills (Kusumaningrum et al., 2021).
 The Website design is developed with an intuitive and user-friendly interface.
 This includes designing a navigation flow so students can easily access e-module content.
-Research shows simple but interactive interface designs can increase engagement (Shahriar et al., 2023).
+Research shows simple but interactive interface designs can increase user engagement (Shahriar et al., 2023).
 The choice of learning media in e-modules includes videos, simulations, animations, and quizzes.
 This media was chosen based on its effectiveness in supporting digital-based learning.
 It is hoped to help increase student motivation and understanding (Venkatesan et al., 2023).
 The purpose of the design stage is to make it easier to develop learning media.

 Table 2.
-Industrial chemistry material according to IMO 7.04 in e-module
+Industrial ch nemistry material according to IMO 7.04 in e-module

-Industrial Chemistry Material Chapter Subchapter molecules, Atoms, matter, elements, compounds, Fundamentals mixtures, chemical reactions, (Basic of oxide compounds, chemical Chemistry) equation conventions, solutions Atomic composition, acid-base theory, hydrogen ions, Acidity/Alkalinity hydroxyl ions, pH value, and acid-base strength Definition of corrosion. mechanisms, corrosion corrosion components, types of Corrosion corrosion, corrosion factors, seawater and corrosion, boiler water, corrosion control, and passive layers Relevance IMO, ballast water, wastewater. boiler water. drinking water. boilers. corrosion and ship scale systems, pH and minimum Water testing and corrosive, chemical additives, treatment seawater conditioning methods, standard units of measurement, water hardness, as well as water testing and treatment Concept of fuel, ship fuel, ship lubricants, fuel and lubricant urgency, flash point, viscosity, Introduction to flash point, and viscosity fuels and urgency, temperature fuel lubricants regulation, fuel and lubricant test, water content test in fuel, as well as fire prevention

-Students should explore SETS elements as an integral part of learning.
-Students can develop a more comprehensive understanding of how innovation affects the social and ethical environment by studying the relationship between science, engineering, technology, and society.
-This assignment encourages students to think critically and creatively, exploring society's challenges and opportunities in facing technological advances.
-Through this exploration, they are ready to face the world of work and contribute positively to sustainable social change.
+Industrial Chemistry Material Chapter Subchapter Fundamentals (Basic of Chemistry) Atoms, molecules, matter, elements, compounds, mixtures, chemical reactions, oxide compounds, chemical equation conventions, and solutions Acidity/Alkalinity Atomic composition, acid-base theory, hydrogen ions, hydroxyl ions, pH value, and acid-base strength Definition of corrosion, Corrosion corrosion mechanisms, corrosion components, types of corrosion, corrosion factors, seawater and corrosion, boiler water, corrosion control, and passive layers Water testing and treatment Relevance IMO, ballast water, wastewater, boiler water, drinking water, boilers, corrosion and ship scale systems, pH and minimum corrosive, chemical additives, seawater conditioning methods, standard units of measurement, water hardness, as well as water testing and treatment Introduction to fuels and lubricants Concept of fuel, ship fuel, ship lubricants, fuel and lubricant urgency, flash point, viscosity, flash point, and viscosity urgency, fuel temperature regulation, fuel and lubricant test, water content test in fuel, as well as fire prevention explore Students should SE elements as an integral part of learning Students can develop a more comprehensi understanding of how innovation affects t social and ethical environment by studying t relationship between science, engineerin technology, and society.
+This assignme encourages students to think critically an creatively, exploring society's challenges an opportunities in facing technologic advances.
+Through this exploration, they a ready to face the world of work and contribu positively to sustainable social change.
 The following are several SETS element activities integrated into the Website e-module.